 In this recipe, you don´t need to soak the buckwheat.
 In my package, it is recommended to rinse the buckwheat with hot and cold water.
 One raw porridge recipe I have made had the buckwheats just soaked overnight but not cooked.

 How to cook the buckwheat?

-You can cook your buckwheat with the absorption method, but then it might need rinsing after the cooking if it feels too sticky.
+You can cook your buckwheat with the absorption method, but it might need rinsing after the cooking if it feels too sticky.
 If you cook it with plenty of water and then pour the extra out, you should not need rinsing afterward.

 How long does tabbouleh keep?

-This salad stores up to three days in the refrigerator.
+This salad stores for up to three days in the refrigerator.
 The tomatoes might get a little mushy if you store them for a couple of days, you can swap them to diced bell peppers, and then the consistency is better.